with Manish Jain & Helena Norberg-Hodge

 If we want real change, we must therefore ask education for what? before we promote education for all.

-During the webinar Helena and Manish address the following topics and discuss some new learning initiatives from across the world:
+During the webinar Helena and Manish discussed the following topics and some new learning initiatives from across the world:

 Recorded April 26th, 2016.